 *New*: Impact Assessment Act Requirement

 On August 28, 2019, the Federal Government enacted the Impact Assessment Act (IAA).
-As EIA is located on federal lands, the new regulation applies to all projects at EIA.
+As YEG is located on federal lands, the new regulation applies to all projects at YEG.
 Similar to previous legislation, Edmonton Airports completes environmental impact assessments on all projects.

 To request an assessment for an upcoming project, please contact EA through firstname.lastname@example.org.
 Based on project scope, we will identify information needed to proceed with the assessment.
 EA will provide results within 5 business days and an assessment completion number (ACN) will be created, which will be linked to future FAP’s for the project.
 A current ACN must be included in all FAP applications, as of March 2, 2020.